-Dr. Gary’s Best Breed Dog Food earns the Advisor’s above-average rating of 4 stars.
+Dr. Gary’s Best Breed Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The following is a list of recipes available at the time of this review.

 - Best Breed Poodle Dog Diet

 - Best Breed All Breed Dog Diet

 - Best Breed Senior Dog Diet (3 stars)